(1) In anticipation of or during any emergency defined in subsection (5), the board of directors of a corporation may:

 (c) The director or directors in attendance at a meeting, or any greater number affixed by the emergency bylaws, constitute a quorum.

-(3) Corporate action taken in good faith during an emergency under this section to further the ordinary affairs of the corporation:
+(3) Corporate action taken in good faith during an emergency under this section to further the ordinary business affairs of the corporation:

 (a) Binds the corporation; and